The Boulevardier is a classic, three-ingredient cocktail. It's a simple drink recipe made with bourbon, Campari, and sweet vermouth in equal parts.

 A strip of orange zest is the classic choice, but some like to add a cocktail cherry as well.

-Boulevardier cocktail ingredient substitutions
+Boulevardier cocktail ingredient variations

 - You can substitute rye for the bourbon in this drink recipe.
 This will make the taste a little spicier and give it a bit more bite.